This Horror Short Film Found A Terrifying Use For An Amazon Echo

 The conceit is great: A young woman is awakened in the middle of the night by her Echo repeatedly saying it didn’t quite catch what she was whispering.
 The thing is, she wasn’t whispering anything at all.

-Even though Whisper culminates in a familiar ending (that’s strikingly similar to the 2016 short film hit Lights Out), the idea behind it shows how horror and new tech can coexist without turning into tone-deaf stabs at relevancy.
+Even though Whisper culminates in a familiar ending (that’s strikingly similar to the short film Lights Out that later became a full-length movie), the idea behind it shows how horror and new tech can coexist without turning into tone-deaf stabs at relevancy.